Online Ruby Interpreter - Run and Test Ruby Code Instantly

-💡 Ruby Basics Guide
+💡 Ruby Basics Guide for Beginners

 1. Declaring Variables and Constants